-- Emergency contraception can prevent most pregnancies when taken after intercourse.
+- Emergency contraception (EC) can prevent up to over 95% of pregnancies when taken within 5 days after intercourse.

-- Emergency contraception can be used following unprotected intercourse, contraceptive failure, incorrect use of contraceptives, or in cases of sexual assault.
+- EC can be used in the following situations: unprotected intercourse, concerns about possible contraceptive failure, incorrect use of contraceptives, and sexual assault if without contraception coverage.

-- When inserted within five days of unprotected intercourse, a copper-bearing IUD is the most effective form of emergency contraception available.
+- A copper-bearing IUD is the most effective form of emergency contraception available.

-In what situations should emergency contraception be used?
+In what situations can emergency contraception be used?

 - When no contraceptive has been used.

-- When there is a contraceptive failure or incorrect use, including:
+- When there is concern of possible contraceptive failure, from improper or incorrect use, such as:

 - condom breakage, slippage, or incorrect use;

-- three or more consecutively missed combined oral contraceptive pills;
+- 3 or more consecutively missed combined oral contraceptive pills;

 - dislodgment, breakage, tearing, or early removal of a diaphragm or cervical cap;